TashdidAlam/TashdidAlam/README.md

 <br/>

 ## 👨🏽‍💻 What I'm working on
-Currently, I am working on BJIT YSDP Project (a Youth Skill Development Program of BJIT Academy) as a Trainee DevOps Engineer.
+Currently, I am working on the BJIT YSDP Project (a Youth Skill Development Program of BJIT Academy) as a Trainee DevOps Engineer.

 <br/>

 ## 🧠 What I'm currently learning
-I'm currently learning Python, AWS, ReactJS, Java Springboot to improve my knowledge of development trends and stay up-to-date with the latest technologies.
-I believe that continuous learning is the key to becoming a successful Full Stack Web Developer.
+I'm currently learning Python, AWS, ReactJS, and Java Springboot to improve my knowledge of development trends and stay up-to-date with the latest technologies.
+I believe that continuous learning is the key to becoming a successful DevOps Engineer.

 <br/>